hazelcast/hazelcast-openshift/hazelcast-openshift-rhel/README.md

 # Introduction

-This image simplifies the deployment of a Hazelcast Enterprise based standalone infrastructure, as a certified Red Hat Enterprise Linux based image.
+This image simplifies the deployment of a Hazelcast Enterprise based standalone infrastructure, as a Red Hat Enterprise Linux based image.
 It is built on top of RHEL 7.

 This package consists of the following parts: